fdformula/MathlyLua/README.md

 ## You may need to edit browser-setting.lua.

-See the contents in the file.
+See the comments in the file.

 ## Three important things you need to know.